-Students who arrive after the attendance is taken will be marked absent.
-Students who leave the class early will be considered absent for the time they miss.
-Students who do not come to class with the required texts and materials will also be marked absent.
+Students who arrive after the attendance is taken or leave the class early will be considered absent for the nearest number of hours that they have missed.
+Students who do not come to class with the required books and materials will also be marked absent.